iqual-ch/drupal-platform/docs/drupal-development.md

 ## Database Administration

 For database administration during development there is an included VS Code extension called `SQLTools`.
 It provides basic capability like viewing tables and running queries on the database directly in the sidebar of VS Code.

+## External Tools

+### Chrome

+The browser Chrome is available as external tool.
+It can be launched by using `make tool-chrome`.
+Chrome can be used for local PHPUnit testing that requires a browser.